 In order to see this beautiful lake, one needs to take a narrow road upon reaching the Amunukola junction on the Abanpola-Anuradhapura main road.
 It is about 4 kilometres from the main road.
 Siyabangamuwa Lake is one of the oldest irrigation works in the area.
 It was constructed by the king Mahasen (276-303 AD), in the early days, it was called Chinchinagama wewa.
 It is renovated in 1955.
 At present, the lake spread over 71 sq miles of the surface at its maximum capacity.
 The bund of the lake is 4700 feet in length while it irrigates 679 acres of paddy field in the area.

 This is a rock cave temple is located in the district of Anuradhapura and it is about 6 km from Kala Oya.
-It is located on the main road providing easy access to the site, the temple is not included in most Anuradhapura tours.
+Despite its location on the main road providing easy access to the site, the temple is not included in most Anuradhapura tours.
 But if you have some extra time after visiting the historical monuments, it is well worth visiting this ancient temple.
 The temple is picturesquely located on top of a mountain.
 The location of the temple commands a beautiful view over surrounding mountains such as Torawamailewa, Sangappali, Hastikuchchi, Nagala, and Resvehera.
 Escapements, paddy fields, lakes and patches of forests enhance the natural beauty of the surrounding area of the temple.

-This is a popular gigantic cave temple in the area and believed to be occupied Buddhist monks many centuries before.
+This is a popular gigantic cave temple in the area and believed to be occupied by Buddhist monks many centuries before.
 A large number of artefacts was discovered at the site.
 Moonstones, guard stones, stone pillars, and inscriptions, stone carvings are some of the noteworthy.
 However, this temple is not included in most Anuradhapura tours.
 Even most local travellers omit this historical temple from their Anuradhapura tours due to its location, which is off the main site.
 Usually, the Anuradhapura tours cover major historical monuments in the old city, but you have to allocated about a half-day for the Anuradhapura city tour.